City Library

 • health services.

-The Skills Hub is based in City Library and brings together a range of partner organisations who offer young people and adults living in Newcastle:
+Based on level 2 at the City Library, our employment service brings together a wide range of specialist partner organisations who offer young people, adults, and employers in Newcastle:

 • Careers advice and guidance